 Probably the most famous alcoholic drink and the epitome of joie de vivre and luxury.
 Already in 1531 one was in southwest France sparkling wine documented, namely the Blanquette de Limoux from Limoux.
 But in the Champagne In the first half of the 17th century, champagne was by no means synonymous with sparkling wine.
 A common phenomenon in this area was that due to the cool weather, fermentation in autumn was interrupted and the wines were still bottled.
-In warmer weather in the spring, the residual sugar an unplanned or undesirable second fermentation triggered in the bottle.
+In warmer weather in spring, the residual sugar an unplanned or unwanted second fermentation triggered in the bottle.
 At first there was no intention behind it, it just happened by chance.

 The satirist Marquis de made an important contribution to the popularity Saint-Evremond (1610-1703), due to disputes with the Prime Minister of the French Sun King Louis XIV (1638-1715) went into exile in London.
 From 1661 he led white wines from the Champagne in barrels.
 Due to the warm spring weather, a second fermentation was often initiated in the barrels.
-The lively, sparkling wines were bottled upon arrival and quickly became a popular drink, mainly among aristocratic circles.
+The lively sparkling wines were bottled upon arrival and quickly became a popular drink, mainly among aristocratic circles.
 These were primitive forerunners of champagne, twenty years before Dom Pierre Pérignon started to look at it.
 In 1663, "sparkling champagne" was first mentioned in writing in London.
 So the first lovers were the English, only then did he become fashionable in France, especially in Paris.

 An extensive production of champagne only started in the first third of the 19th century when the problem was correct Sugar dosing was solved.
 The chemist Jean-Antoine Claude Chaptal (1756-1832) contributed to the clarification.
-He recognized that the fermentation in the bottle was the cause of the foaming.
+He recognized the fermentation in the bottle as the cause of the foaming.
 However, the greatest merit was earned by the pharmacist Jean-Baptiste François (1792-1838) who found out the secret of the right amount of sugar.
 He published this formula shortly before his death.
 Further milestones were the improvement of the cork, the development of a corking machine, as well as in the champagne house Veuve Clicquot-Ponsardin the invention of the vibrating desk during the remuage by the cellar master Anton Müller.

 The Champagne and the champagne produced here enjoys the status of one Appellation d'Origine Protégée (AOP), even if this is mostly not on the label is noted.
 It is predominantly white and is also produced in smaller quantities as rosé, but there is no red one like one sparkling wine, According to the strict conditions of the CIVC (Comité Interprofessionnel du Vin de Champagne) is only allowed to call sparkling wine champagne if it meets precise requirements.
 The grapes must be grown in the "Région délimitée de la Champagne viticole", pressed and according to the one laid down in 1935 Méthode champenoise fermented in double fermentation.
 This was made possible by an endless legal dispute in 1994 EU Regulation established.
 Outside of Champagne (and also in other countries) a quality sparkling wine is considered Crémant and in German-speaking countries as sparkling wine designated.
 The country-specific names are: